biancamika/digital-garden-template/_notes/5. Creation/Level Up.md

 			1. Choose your own adventure: students can choose what they learn and how they learn it, instead of having to deal with the standardized way of learning things
 			2. Provide space, time, and autonomy that schools do not
 		2. Simulate reality + provide fast feedback loops
+			1. more context = deeper understanding
-			1. feedback mainly provided through real-time + async discussions with other members
+			2. feedback mainly provided through real-time + async discussions with other members
-			2. outputs/outcomes are tangible, directly related to the skills you learn
+			3. outputs/outcomes are tangible, directly related to the skills you learn
 				1. E.G. github repos to code, pieces to art, etc
-			3. digital data (e.g. social media metrics) can also help w/ feedback
+			4. digital data (e.g. social media metrics) can also help w/ feedback
 2. However, current systems still exploit or underserve these youth, just like in education
 	1. Creators don't get to profit from their work, only platforms
 		1. E.G. developers on Roblox find it hard to earn due to friction claiming profits + huge pay cut; creatives on social media are at the mercy of the algorithm